rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/06-deploying-dev.rst

           - "8080:80"
         restart_policy: always

-With this complete, run the playbook to deploy your development environment.
+With this complete, commit your changes to source control and run the playbook to deploy your development environment.

 .. code-block:: bash

+  $ git add -A
+  $ git commit -a -m 'dev environment ready to deploy'
+  $ git push origin master
   $ cd ~/playbook
   $ ansible-playbook -i hosts apache-simple-container-deploy.yml